Reading in Years 8 & 9

 What can parents and carers do?

 You can encourage them to read at home and ensure there is challenge in their reading.
 It's not just about Tom Gates and David Walliams - as these books often don't have words and sentences that are challenging enough.
-Ideally, students should be reading every night, recording it on the bookmark provided by school.
-If you child says that they don't have any homework, they do!
+Ideally, students should be reading for at least 20 minutes every night, recording it on the bookmark provided by school.
+If your child says that they don't have any homework, they do!
 They should be reading!